johnmichaloski/MTConnectToolbox/Agents/FanucAgentx64/Readme.md

 In the folder, the vb script MTConnectPage-1.4.vbs can be used to verify that the log file Agent is working.
 MTConnectPage-1.4.vbs reads the data from the agent e.g., http://127.0.0.1:5000 and then formats the data. (assuming you have configured the Agent port to 5000 in the install wizard).
 #Configuration
 ##Configuring MTConnect Fanuc Devices
+MTCFanucAgent.ini file is the ini file to handle configuration.
 Configuration of the Devices.xml file is done with the "MTCFanucAgent.ini" file in the installation folder.
 The Fanuc Agent looks in the [CONFIG] section at the "FanucDevices" tag to see how many devices with accompanying sections are defined.
 (The device names must be unique and match the count of the FanucIpAddress entries, but no check is done.)
 For example,

 	[CONFIG]